 My people are dying.
 My people are being killed.

-Jasmine Kennedie has not always been the most sympathetic character — a term used here to describe the way these three-dimensional human beings end up looking on television due in part to the contestant’s own behavior and the narrative choices of the editors — on this season of Drag Race.
+Jasmine Kennedie has not always been the most sympathetic character — a term used here to describe how these three-dimensional human beings end up looking on television due in part to the contestant’s own behavior and the narrative choices of the editors — on this season of Drag Race.
 From her entrance line (the hilariously confident: “This is just the entrance look”), Jasmine established herself as perhaps a little overconfident, a little eager to please, more than a little young (she was 21 at the time of filming and seems it, girl).

-Jasmine quickly got a difficult edit.
-She was presented as annoying, and over-talkative to the point that she had a whole episode-long storyline about how other queens — led by another of the trans queens, in what surely must have been the first all-trans fight on reality television that had nothing to do with love or gender — found her annoying.
+Jasmine quickly got a problematic edit.
+She was presented as annoying and over-talkative to the point that she had a whole episode-long storyline about how other queens — led by another of the trans queens, in what indeed must have been the first all-trans fight on reality television that had nothing to do with love or gender — found her annoying.
 But throughout it all, Jasmine has been able to stay remarkably likable both on-screen and off.
 Rather than fight the criticism that she was over-talkative, Jasmine laughed, agreed, and learned from it.
 She also used the episode as an opportunity to discuss her ADHD diagnosis and the ways disability can manifest on her social media accounts.

 Jasmine also got a reputation for being overly competitive — for example, in one episode, she cried when she was just safe — and had one of the most iconic moments of the season to date when she and Drag Race’s (current) first cishet male queen got into a screaming match about whether or not Jasmine was going to beat him.
-(She did and it wasn’t even close.)
+(She did, and it wasn’t even close.)
 Until episode 7, Jasmine’s edit was that of a perky, slightly annoying 21-year-old with seemingly no significant baggage or trauma beyond a slightly strained relationship with their father.

-My laptop wallpaper for the past several months has been of an old ACT UP poster — repeated over and over again by the tile feature — declaring “With 42,000 Dead Art Is Not Enough to Take Collective Direct Action to End The AIDS Crisis”
+My laptop wallpaper for the past several months has been of an old ACT UP poster — repeated over and over again by the tile feature — declaring, “With 42,000 Dead Art Is Not Enough to Take Collective Direct Action to End The AIDS Crisis.”